-HB 266 (O.C.G.A. § 48-1-2 and 48-7-40.12) There are two sections of this bill (Section 1 and Section 3) that affect income tax.
-Section 1 is applicable to taxable years beginning on or after January 1, 2012 (thus it also includes the 2013 tax year).
-The bill adopts certain provisions of all federal laws related to the computation of Federal Adjusted Gross Income (Federal Taxable Income for non-individuals) that were enacted on or before January 3, 2013.
-Please see the Federal Tax Changes section for more information.
+HB 292 (O.C.G.A. § 48-1-2) This bill adopts certain provisions of all federal laws related to the computation of Federal Adjusted Gross Income (Federal Taxable Income for non-individuals) that were enacted on or before January 1, 2015.
+This bill is applicable to taxable years beginning on or after January 1, 2014 (thus it also includes the 2015 tax year).
+Please see the Federal Tax Changes Section for more information.